On the Aggression Diffusion Modeling and Minimization in Online Social Networks: Methodology

-Finally, under the aggressive $LT$ model, in contrast to the $IC$ case, activation has a single interpretation which is that the active neighbors of node $v$ transfer their average aggression score to $v$: $A_v = \frac{\sum_{u \in \bar{N}_v}A_u}{|\bar{N}_v|} \in [0,1]$ where $\bar{N}_v$ is the set of active neighbors of $v$.
+where $w_{e_{vu}}$ is the weight of edge $e_{vu}$.
+Finally, under the aggressive $LT$ model, and in contrast to the $IC$ case, activation has a single interpretation: the active neighbors of node $v$ transfer their average aggression score to $v$, that is $A_v = \frac{\sum_{u \in \bar{N}_v}A_u}{|\bar{N}_v|} \in [0,1]$, where $\bar{N}_v$ is the set of active neighbors of $v$.
 In this context, the process unfolds until there are no nodes left to become active according to the thresholds.

 Figure~\ref{fig:lt_diffusion} presents a single step of a scenario for the aggression-based $LT$ diffusion model.
 Similar to the case of the $IC$ scenario, the seed (black) nodes A, B and C initiating the diffusion process have been randomly selected.
 Also, \textit{Jaccard} has been applied to weigh the graph, by capturing the neighborhood similarity of two connected nodes, a notion that is very useful considering that $LT$ exploits a node's neighborhood influence by definition.
 Additionally, \textit{Aggression} threshold strategy is enabled, forcing inactive nodes to adopt the aggression of their activators based on their own aggressiveness instead of some other metric or feature they may have at their disposal. $LT$ model differentiates from the $IC$ on two crucial mechanisms.
 First, no tie braking rule is necessary, as all the active neighbors contribute equally in the aggression transferring process.
 Second, the process is not stochastic, meaning that given the specific scenario only a single outcome is possible, as there are no probabilities involved, just deterministic thresholds.
 This is why there are no bold edges here, in contrast to the ones appearing in the $IC$ scenario.
 For completeness of the example, we examine time step $t=1$ of the figure, when the two seed nodes B and C activate their (grey) neighbors D and F. These are to be activated because their thresholds are low enough.
 The activation is executed by transferring both of their aggression scores, expressed as the average of the two values.
 Specifically, D's threshold (which is its aggression score $A_D=0.15$) is lower than its B and C neighbors' influence, calculated as the average of the participating edge weights $\frac{1/5 + 1/5}{2} = 0.2$.
 Therefore, this leads to D's aggression score to change from $0.15$ to $\frac{0.6 + 0.8}{2} = 0.7$.
 In a similar manner, F is updated from $0.2$ to $0.7$.